EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 }
 ```

-The fitst thing to note is how we've defined the base class: `AuthenticationHandler<AuthenticationSchemeOptions>`. `AuthenticationHandler` is a generic, and it allows us to control the type of options object that it accepts.
+The first thing to note is how we've defined the base class: `AuthenticationHandler<AuthenticationSchemeOptions>`. `AuthenticationHandler` is a generic, and it allows us to control the type of options object that it accepts.
 In this case, we've used `AuthenticationSchemeOptions`, which is just a default one already provided by the framework.
 This is because we don't really need any custom options.

 > If we did, then we would define a new class that inherits from `AuthenticationSchemeOptions`, give it the new fields that we need, and use that as a generic time parameter instead.
 We would then be able to set values for these new fields during configuration in the app's `Startup` class.
 Just like we've done with the "Jwt Bearer" auth scheme via the `AddJwtBearer` method